Hacker0x01/h1ql/README.md

 ```
 SELECT teams.id FROM teams;
 ```
-To a query that has :
+To a query that includes the authorization rules:
 ```
 SELECT teams.id FROM (SELECT * FROM teams WHERE visible = true) teams
 ```